YellowMinionPlannet/Notes/Book_Professional_Javascript_for_Web_Developers/Chapter23.md

 ## UNDERSTANDING THE MODULE PATTERN
 - Basic Concept of Module Pattern:
-  1. Breack logi cin to pieces, each of which is encapsulated from the rest
+  1. Breack logic into pieces, each of which is encapsulated from the rest
   2. Each of them define what parts of itself are exposed to external pieces
   3. allow each piece to explicitly define what external pieces it needs to execute.

+> So following are just some introductions of fundamental concept about module system.

 ### Module Identifiers
 - Module systems are essentially key-value entities.